Taking the first steps when a loved one dies

 When a loved one passes away at home, it’s a difficult and emotional time.
 There’s lots to organise – often the last thing you feel like doing.
 The sooner you get in touch with us, the sooner we can guide you through the next steps.

-When a loved one passes away in a hospital, hospice or care establishment the duty doctor will complete the death certificate.
-Normally the deceased will be removed to the mortuary at the hospital or care home.
+When a loved one passes away in a hospital and hospice or professional care, the duty doctor will complete the death certificate.
+Normally, your loved one will be removed to the mortuary at the hospital or care home.

 We’re here to make life as easy as possible in difficult times, whatever the circumstances.
-Our sympathetic, expert staff can offer all the practical and emotional support you need.
-If you or a loved one pass away in the UK, and it’s away from your usual, permanent address, we will take care of all the arrangements for travel and transportation of the deceased.
-We can advise you on the types of insurance available for repatriation, and quote for any extra cost involved.
+Our empathetic, expert staff can offer all the practical and emotional support you need.
+If your loved one passes away in the UK and it’s away from their usual, permanent address, we will take care of all the arrangements for travel and transportation of the deceased.